The Moulin Rouge in Paris is an icon. But is the show at the Moulin Rouge worth it?

 I really truly enjoyed the show at the Moulin Rouge.
 I thought it was classy, entertaining, exciting, and surprising.
 I am not someone who enjoys tourist traps and I try to be very honest about what I liked and didn’t like.
 I wasn’t particularly fond of the Waco Silos or the Leaning Tower of Pisa, for instance.
 I didn’t think the Moulin Rouge was a tourist trap at all and I think I would actually go back to see the show again the next time I’m in Paris!

 If you’re on the fence, I say go for it.
 I thought it was a lot of fun and so did everyone I talked to after the show.
-If you’re into the Vegas show vibe, then the Moulin Rouge is definitely something that you would enjoy.
+If you’re into the Vegas show vibe, then the Moulin Rouge is worth it and definitely something you would enjoy.